joseph-levine/all-package-managers-async/README.md

 ## Why?
 Most package managers claim to be the only one you need.
 And maybe there's one that is!
-(I'm looking at you [Homebrew][1]) But it can be frustrating when you have six different maangers, all with more security updates tahn you can handle.
+(I'm looking at you [Homebrew][1]) But it can be frustrating when you have six different mangers, all with more security updates than you can handle.

 Adding to that headache, many truly stellar tools only come as git repositories.